 Since observational studies are often performed using data that was not collected specifically to answer one but rather several questions of interest, we must be cautious on the study design and analytic decisions to answer each question.
 The target trial emulation is the application of design principles from randomized trials to the analysis of observational data, explicitly tying the analysis to the trial it is emulating.
 This includes specifying and emulating the eligibility criteria, treatment strategies, treatment assignment, follow-up period, outcome, causal contrasts and statistical analysis[@labrecque2018, @whatif].
 Describing each of these elements can be a challenging process, since there is no right or wrong.
 The refinement of the causal question will often be a back and forward process between the question we truly aim to answer and the availability of data to answer that question.

-n \@ref(chapter 2) I conceptualize a target trial to study the effect of statins treatment in the 10-year risk of dementia and death.
+In \@ref(chapter 2) I conceptualize a target trial to study the effect of statins treatment in the 10-year risk of dementia and death.
 This work brings clarity to the idea that even in observational studies we can formulate causal contrasts like the intention-to-treat (ITT) and the per-protocol (PP) effect, as in pragmatic trials.
 In this setting, the intention-to-treat effect refers to a combination of the effect of the treatment under study and of any other patient and physician's behavioral changes triggered by the assignment itself, and is agnostic of any treatment decisions made after baseline, which makes it difficult to interpret to patients, clinicians and other decision-makers (@murray2019, @murray2018).
 Thought this is what makes it appealing from an analytic perspective, since it can be conceptualized as a point treatment strategy.

 Instead, the per-protocol effect represents the effect of being assigned a treatment strategy and adhering to that assigned treatment strategy through-out follow-up, as specified in the study protocol.
 This effect can be conceptualized as a dynamic treatment strategy, since adherence to a treatment strategy over follow-up will depend on the evolution of an individual's time-varying covariates [@whatif].
 For example, in the case of statins, an individual can be assigned to not take statin therapy during the study, unless LDL-cholesterol is high or coronary heart disease is diagnosed.
 Likewise, an individual should be allowed to stop statin therapy if side effects arise.
 Being explicit about the treatment strategy emphasizes on the necessity to collect data on the treatment adherence over follow-up, as well as time-varying confounders and predictors of adherence.
 It also introduces the major challenge with time-varying treatments, the treatment-confounder feedback.